timjogorman/RicherEventDescription/guidelines.md

 knowledge should not be used to fill these TLINKs in.

-### Don't mark temporal order (BEFORE, BEGINS-ON, etc) that lacks explicit evidence in the text
+### Don't mark temporal order (BEFORE, BEGINS-ON, etc) based purely on inference - look for evidence in the text

 Because of the difficulty of capturing detail within a given narrative container, not all relations between EVENTs will be captured.
 For